JoshuaKento/GPT-Trade/README.md

 This repository provides simple Python utilities for working with the SEC EDGAR system.
 It includes a script to download the latest 10‑K filing and another to list the files available for that filing.
 A third helper retrieves the master list of company CIKs and names.

+All scripts automatically pause one second between requests to comply with the SEC's rate limit guidance.

 ## Requirements

 - Python 3.11+